markgordon22/Dublin-slang/README.md

 ![image](testing/crudtesting/readimg2.png)

-Pictured below the word "banger" has officially been created and is present in the glossary.
+Pictured below the word "banger" has officially been created and is present in the glossary (3 images down).

 ![image](testing/crudtesting/readimg1.png)